-Some roles may need to be appointed, and can only be carried out one organisation or individual at any one time on a project, such as the Principal Designer and Principal Contractor roles.
-For example, there may be a number of contractors on the project, but only one contractor can be appointed as the Principal Contractor.
+Some roles may need to be appointed, and can only be carried out one organisation or individual at any one time on a project, such as the principal designer and principal contractor roles.
+For example, there may be several contractors on the project, but only one contractor can be appointed as the principal contractor.

-Other roles are automatically assigned and can be applied to multiple organisations or individuals on the project, such as Designers, Contractors and Workers.
-For example, every designer on the project will need to comply with Designer duties and responsibilities under CDM 2015.
+Other roles are automatically assigned and can be applied to multiple organisations or individuals on the project, such as designers and contractors.
+For example, every designer on the project will need to comply with designer duties and responsibilities under CDM 2015.

 You can check if CDM duty holders are complying with the free CDM compliance checklist.

-Clients must make sure that the required duty holders are appointed, that relevant information is prepared and provided to other duty holders, that welfare facilities are provided, and that the Principal Designer and Principal Contractor carry out their duties under CDM 2015.
+Clients must make sure that the required duty holders are appointed, that relevant information is prepared and provided to other duty holders.
+Clients aren't expected to manage the project themselves but must make sure that suitable arrangements are in place for the work to be carried out safely, that welfare facilities are provided, and that the principal designer and principal contractor carry out their duties under CDM 2015.

-Principal Designers are responsible for planning, managing and coordinating health and safety in the pre-construction phase of the project (e.g. everything up to work starting on site).
-This includes preparing and providing relevant information to other duty holders, identifying, eliminating or controlling foreseeable risks, ensuring Designers carry out their duties and liaising with the Principal Contractor to help in the planning, management and monitoring of the construction phase.
+Principal designers are responsible for planning, managing and coordinating health and safety in the pre-construction phase of the project (e.g. everything up to work starting on the site).
+This includes preparing and providing relevant information to other duty holders, identifying, eliminating or controlling foreseeable risks, ensuring designers carry out their duties and liaising with the principal contractor to help in the planning, management and monitoring of the construction phase.

-All Contractors must plan, manage and monitor construction work under their control so that it is carried out without risks to health and safety, including coordinating their activities with others in the project team and comply with directions given to them by the Principal Designer or Principal Contractor.
-Where there is only one Contractor on a project, they must prepare a construction phase plan.
+All contractors must plan, manage and monitor construction work under their control so that it is carried out without risks to health and safety, including coordinating their activities with others in the project team.
+They comply with directions given to them by the principal designer or principal contractor.
+Where there is only one contractor on a project, they must prepare a construction phase plan.

 Workers must be consulted on matters which affect their health, safety and welfare.
 They must take care of their own health and safety and those who may be affected by their actions, and report anything they see which may endanger their own or others health and safety.
 They must also cooperate with their employer, other workers, contractors and other duty holders.